caumente/AUDIT/docs/getting_started/configuration.md

 # Configuration Guide

 AUDIT uses configuration files to define paths, settings, and parameters for feature extraction, metric evaluation, and app customization.
 We recommend starting from the example files included in the repository and adapting them to your needs.

 ---

-## ⚙️ Configuration File Types
+## Configuration files

-- **Feature extraction**: `feature_extraction.yaml`
+- **Feature extraction**: _feature_extraction.yaml_
-- **Metric evaluation**: `metric_extraction.yaml`
+- **Metric evaluation**: _metric_extraction.yaml_
-- **App settings**: `app.yaml`
+- **App settings**: _app.yaml_

-All configuration files are stored in the `config/` directory.
+All configuration files are stored in the _config/_ directory.

 ---

-## 📝 Example: Feature Extraction Config
+## Example: Feature Extraction Config

 Defines dataset paths, label mappings, features to extract, and longitudinal study settings.